zowe/zowe-client-java-sdk/README.md

 Unirest's library provides the ability to retrieve IBM z/OSMF JSON error document.

-For example, the following http GET request will result in an HTTP 500 error:
+For example, the following http GET request will result in a HTTP 500 error:

     https://xxxxxxx.xxxxx.net:xxxx/zosmf/restfiles/ds?